heuerleon/heuerleon/README.md

 Programming and computers are my passion since I was 11 y/o.
 I'm a hobby web developer and unsalaried game developer for SkyCave.de, where I write Minecraft plugins in Java & Kotlin.
 My current interests are App development, messaging services and Java backend technologies.

 #### 🔨 Working on
-- A simple messenger called "Briefly"
+- A simple messenger called "WhatsFlat"
 - My portfolio website

 ### 📖 Learning